Geert-Jan77/sidecutters/doc/Compile windows.md

 ## Compile and run tests

 1. Open the command prompt and run the command ‘gcc -v’ to check if you have the compiler installed.
-2. Download the zipped code from this project, and unzip.
+2. Download the zipped code from https://github.com/Geert-Jan77/sidecutters green *code* button, and unzip.
 Find the "sidecutters-main" folder
 3. Run the command <code>compile.bat</code>
 4. Run the command <code>testpdf.exe</code> This creates a bookmarked pdf to test the pdf-export functionality.
 5. Run the command <code>"Side Cutters.exe"</code>